jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

     mkdir jane

-  the terminal_ goes back to the command line
+  the terminal_ goes back to the command line.

 * I use ls_ to see what is now in ``doe``